iamlemec/gum-train/README.md

 Fine-tune a code model to produce `gum.js` code.

+# Data Generation

+## Real Images

+- Get some graphs / digrams / designs

+- Generate descriptions of the images (or prompts for generation)

+- Generate using those descriptions

+- Evaluate with below and image similarity (CLIP etc)

+## From Prompts

+- Generate images from prompts

+- Describe images using CLIP model

+- Evaluate text similarity between prompt and image description

+## Synthetic Images

+- Generate prompts systematically with known solutions

+- Use known code to generate images

+- Also evaluate on code similarity?

+# Objective Functions

+- Does it run (without errors)

+- Is it non-empty?

+- Image similarity

+- Length / Code format

 # Training Runs

 In general, 13B models are in 8-bit and 34B models are in 4-bit.
 Additionally, the batch size for 13B is 8, while the batch size for 34B is four.
 This is all with a 1024 max sequence length.